Lorenz29/anon-ar/README.md

 ## Project description

 "DNI Digital" is a digital ID considered valid in all aspects (except voting and travelling) according to the law as the national ID delivered by ReNaPer which is the official issuing ID entity.
+To access this document it's required to go into a validation process including biometrics.

 The digital DNI is accessed throught the application [Mi Argentina](https://www.argentina.gob.ar/miargentina) with a QR code containing a JSON Web Token signed using RS256 algorithm (RSA with SHA-256).